isopink/isopink.github.io/_posts/2025-04-05-Learning problem.md

 title: "Lecture 1 : The Learning Problem"
 ---

 In this time, I will introduce the concept of the learning problem in the context of machine learning.
-The discussion will proceed in the following five parts :
+The discussion will proceed in the following four parts :
 <br>

 1. Example of machine learning